apereo/cas/docs/cas-server-documentation/planning/Getting-Started.md

 # Getting Started

+We want to start by saying thank you for using CAS.

 This document provides a high-level guide on how to get started with a CAS server deployment.
 The sole focus of the guide is describe the process that must be followed and adopted by CAS deployers in order to arrive at a successful and sustainable architecture and deployment.

+## Before You Begin

+It is very important that you start with [this document](/cas/developer/Contributor-Guidelines.html) first.
+This will help you understand how the CAS project runs and operates.
+You will learn how to get involved with the project, how to ask for help, how changes are managed and released, what the project expects from you and what you can expect from CAS itself.

 ## Collect Use Cases